 - 35 x 45 mm at 300 DPI ≈ 413 x 531 px

-- 350 x 450 px - commonly used in many Indian portals
+- 350 x 450 px - common in Indian portals

-- 600 x 800 px - higher quality for passport printing or larger displays
+- 600 x 800 px - higher quality for printing

 4. Format guidance

-- WebP: Better compression efficiency; small files with good quality.
-Use when accepted.
+WebP: Better compression efficiency; use when accepted.

 5. Step-by-step: prepare a photo for Kerala PSC

-- Resize to the portal pixel recommendation (350 x 450 px is a safe default).
+- Resize to recommended pixels (350 x 450 px).

 - Compress to 100 KB using Compressly.
-If rejected by portal, try 90 KB and ensure pixel dimensions match portal rules.

 6. Troubleshooting portal rejects

-- - Confirm pixel dimensions and aspect ratio.
+- Confirm pixel dimensions.

 7. Accessibility & privacy note

 Compressly processes images inside your browser only.
 Files are not uploaded to any server.
-This protects your privacy when preparing sensitive photos like passport and exam images.

 8. Quick links